AFO-UYI/AsyncIO-Cython-ideas-and-research/README.md

 ## 1.1.
 Pointers and First Class Functions.

 First and foremost, I need to explain something that often seems to cause misconceptions.
-Variables are not valuables: they are memory address.
+Variables are not values: they are memory addresses.

 If, in Python, you have a variable like  `a = 10`, `a` is not necessarily 10, it is the memory address where 10 is saved.
 In memory you can hold values or instructions, and you have names which hold those values’ and instructions’ memory addresses.
 So, in reality, you can think about functions as a data type which can be called to perform something instead of just being plain values.